timruffles/frankentest-active-record/README.md

   gem 'frankentest'

 Then run `frankentest` to start an agent - it'll listen on `/tmp/frankentest-agent` by default but you can pass a different path as `--socket-path`.
+The frankentest executable isn't doing much magic, so it should be easy to customise for your needs.

 ### Node side